spacetelescope/acstools/doc/source/calacs_hstcal.rst

   * Similar to DARKFILE but with CTE correction performed.
 By default, it should be in the ``jref`` directory and have the suffix ``_dkc.fits``.
 This is necessary because PCTECORR is done before DARKCORR.

-* FLSCFILE (if FLSHCORR=PERFORM)

-  * Similar to FLSHFILE but with CTE correction performed.
-By default, it should be in the ``jref`` directory and have the suffix ``_flsc.fits``.
-This is necessary because PCTECORR is done before FLSHCORR.

 Optional Keywords
 -----------------